tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

 (or: "When did this stop working?")

+Warning: Using ``git bisect`` is bit more difficult than some of the other commands.
+So if you're new to this, I'd wait to really try it out, but it's definitely a tool worth learning as you get more comfortable.

-Ok, so you know that an old version of the code worked differently before (see ``git checkout`` and ``git blame``), but what was the actual commit that caused the change in behavior.
+Ok, so you know that an old version of the code worked differently before (you know because you can go back to old versions with ``git checkout``), but what was the actual change in the code that caused the change in behavior.

 ``git bisect`` allows you to efficiently find that change.
 Just write a test that indicates the change in behavior.
 A test that gives a thumbs up or down is ideal, but sometimes you just might have a plotting script that clearly shows the change in behavior.
-Just checkout the commit that has the "good" behavior and ``git bisect`` will keep checking out different versions of the code, and you just give that version a thumbs up or down.
+Just identify the commit that has the "good" behavior and ``git bisect`` will keep checking out different versions of the code, and you just give that version a thumbs up or down.

-``git bisect`` is as smart as you wish you always were: It looks at the change right in the middle of what you know to be good and bad.
+``git bisect`` is as smart as you wish you always were: It looks at the version right in the middle of what you know to be good and bad.
 If the version in the middle is good, then the defect must have been added in the later half; if it's bad, then the defect must have happened in the earlier half.
 Keeping doing this